Use these natural mosquito repellents and mosquito bite remedies to keep the mosquitoes away and get relief from itchy bug bites!

 Topical Mosquito Repellents

-- Many readers claim that rubbing apple cider vinegar on your skin to repel insects.
+- Many readers claim that rubbing apple cider vinegar on your skin helps to repel insects.
 If you take in enough apple cider vinegar by putting it on foods you eat, you’ll develop a body odor that will repel insects, including black flies.
 One great and refreshing summer drink for this purpose is switchel, made from apple cider vinegar.

 - Lemon Eucalyptus oil is recommended by the C.D.C. to repel mosquitoes, as is picaridin.